 The city center of Munich transforms into a skating rink from November to January.
 Stop by and rent skates for an allotted session of ice skating.
 At night they turn on neon lights and it turns into an all-out party.
 The fun doesn’t stop there as the entire area of Stachus transforms into a cozy Alpine hut full of Glühwein and piping hot snacks.

 Karlspl.
 1, 80335 München

 No trip to Munich in the winter is complete without experiencing the iconic Christmas markets, which are open from late November into January.
 Shop charming vendors, drink copious amounts of Glühwein and eat all the würst you can handle.
 Munich has dozens of Christmas markets from traditional markets, to hippy markets and even LBGTQI markets and Medieval markets.
 There is something for everyone.
-Check out my favorite quirky Christmas markets in Munich or something different.

 Small disclaimer: I rode this and it was crowded and so steamy you couldn’t really see out the windows.
 So, It’s not my top recommendation of things to do in Munich in the Winter, but it might be right up someone’s alley.
 This is a normal tram that has been decked out in Christmas trim.
 It runs around the city for about 20 minutes and they serve Glühwine on the tram for 6 Euro.
 The tram picks up from the Sendlinger Tor Tram stop and you can’t miss it with all the Christmas lights and decorations.

 If you’re a geek who wants to stay inside this winter, check out my tips for geeky and nerdy travelers in Munich.
 Find the best museums, board game shops, book stores, libraries, and geeky stores.
 Read it here.